Mosque of Abu al-Dhahab

-The Mosque of Abu al-Dhahab (مسجد أبو الذهب) is an 18th-century mosque in Cairo, Egypt, located next to the Al-Azhar Mosque.
+The Mosque of Abu al-Dhahab (مسجد أبو الذهب) is a mosque located in Islamic Cairo, Egypt, adjacent to the Al-Azhar Mosque.
 It is a notable example of Egyptian-Ottoman architecture.

 History

-The mosque was built or completed in 1774 CE.
-It was commissioned by Muhammad Bey Abu al-Dhahab, an Egyptian bey and a mamluk of 'Ali Bey al-Kabir who acted as the main ruler of Ottoman Egypt between 1772 and 1775.
+The mosque was completed in 1774 CE, commissioned by Muhammad Bey Abu al-Dhahab, an Egyptian bey and a mamluk of 'Ali Bey al-Kabir who acted as the main ruler of Ottoman Egypt between 1772 and 1775.
 Although only the main mosque structure remains today, the mosque was part of a larger religious-charitable complex that included a madrasa, a library, a takiya (a khanqah or Sufi complex), a sabil (water dispensary), a hod (water trough), and latrines, making it the last major architectural complexes of this kind built by the mamluk beys of Egypt.
 The waqf of the mosque included a significant funds earmarked for teaching.